What is a CPU? How is CPU classified and how it works?

 Operation of CPU

-Intel and AMD are the two largest CPU manufacturers on the market today.
+Intel and AMD are the two largest manufacturers of CPUs in the market today.

 Intel CPU series

-• Intel® Xeon™, Intel® Itanium™ CPU family for servers, workstations.
+• Intel® Xeon™, Intel® Itanium™ CPU family for servers, and workstations.

 Intel Celeron